 Research pays dividends.

-You could utilise your existing customer database to distinguish main features.
-Or look externally to market research in your industry.
+You could use your existing customer database to distinguish key features.
+Or look to external market research in your industry.

 Another invaluable research tool is the Facebook Audience Insights.